Dashboards

 Create a New Dashboard

-1. Navigate to the Dashboards page by selecting the tab at the top of your Graylog interface.
+1. Select the Dashboards tab in the top-level menu.
 This page lists all dashboards that you are permitted to view.

 2. Select Create new dashboard to create a new, empty dashboard.